ShashiKiran2206/Python-Projects/README.md

  ## 1. Overview
- This repository contains Python projects that analyze and visualize tweet data, including datasets related to political figures such as Biden and Trump.
+ This repository contains Election Result Prediction By Analyzing Tweets that analyze and visualize tweet data, including datasets related to political figures such as Biden and Trump.
 The application is built in Python (likely using Flask for the web interface) and demonstrates data processing, visualization, and interactive UI with templates.